‘Catastrophic’ cyberattack larger than pipeline hack increasingly likely, acting CISA chief says

 Brandon Wales, the acting director of the U.S. Cybersecurity and Infrastructure Security Agency, or CISA, also said ransomware attacks like the one against Colonial Pipeline are likely to continue.

-“This is a scourge that is not going to be easily eradicated”, Mr. Wales since about ransomware, a type of malicious software popular among cyber-extortionists usually designed to deny access to an infected computer system or its files until a payment is made.
+“This is a scourge that is not going to be easily eradicated”, Mr. Wales said about ransomware, a type of malicious software popular among cyber-extortionists usually designed to deny access to an infected computer system or its files until a payment is made.

 Mr. Wales, the head of CISA since November, made the comments during an online forum that was organized by the George Washington University School of Media & Public Affairs and the Howard Baker Forum.